keegango/lsqpy/README.md

 ### Control

 Another example of a least-squares problem is control, where we want to plan how something will move.
-In our example, we want our object to move from its starting location, reach a number of waypoints at specific times, and then return to rest at the start.
+In our example, we want to determine the forces that will move our object to a goal position.

-#### Data

-The data consists a series of waypoints and some additional parameters.
-In this problem, time is represented by discrete intervals and our goal is to find a force to apply at each interval that will allow us to visit each of our waypoints at the specified time.
-In the data, T gives the number of time intervals, and h gives the length of each interval.
-In addition, we are also given the mass, and drag on the object which we will need to update our velocity at each interval.

 #### Formulation

-While force is the variable we want to determine, the position and velocity of the object are also unknown since they depend on the force.
-To solve the problem we will represent all three quantities as variables and use equality constraints to make sure values are consistent.
-These equality constraints are
+There are 3 unknown quantities in the problem: the force applied, the velocity of the object, and the position of the object.
+To solve this problem, we will break up time into T points, each h seconds apart.
+The values of our variables must then satisfy

 	p[t+1] = p[t] + h*v[t]
 	v[t+1] = v[t] + h/mass*f[t] - drag*v[t]

+where p[t], v[t], and f[t] are the position, velocity, and force respectively at time t.
+This model is only an approximation of the real dynamics of moving objects, but when h is small enough the model becomes a reasonable approximation.

 Finally, we need to decide on an objective.
 Here we will use the combination

-	objective = sum_sq(f[t]) + mu*sum_sq(v[t]) for all t
+	objective = mu*sum_sq(v[t]) + sum_sq(f[t]) for all t

 This objective tells us that we want to minimize both the forces we apply as well as the speed of the object. mu is a constant that determines how much we care about the size of the forces versus the size of the velocity.